Moms who travel for work

 Many of us try to slip out the door when they aren’t home or while they are sleeping because we don’t want to see them upset or chasing after us.
 This approach can have some potentially negative impacts on your kids.

 It’s best to keep goodbyes short and sweet when dads or moms travel for work.
-Learn how to make those goodbyes go a lot smoother like when the kids are immersed in painting, out riding their bicycles, or heading over to a neighbor’s house for a playdate, and come up with tactics for making mom or dad’s time away from home more bearable, and even fun.
+Learn how to make those goodbyes go a lot smoother, like when the kids are immersed in painting, out riding their bicycles, or heading over to a neighbor’s house for a playdate, and come up with tactics for making mom or dad’s time away from home more bearable, and even fun.

 5. Using Technology to Stay Connected

-However, It doesn’t work well for all in the way of video calls.
+However, it doesn’t work well for all in the way of video calls.
 In these situations, encourage your kids to do something whenever they miss Mom: Draw a picture of Mom or make a video to share with Mom.

 The Nixplay Digital Photo Frame is a great tool for sharing family photos and videos.
 Anyone can send pictures directly to the frame from anywhere.
 Every time you get a new picture of your kid, it will feel like a present when you see it in your frame.
 It’s such a wonderful gift to keep them connected with you.